OmarFarooq908/OmarFarooq908/README.md

 ## ✨ Philosophy

-> Build systems that are not just functional — but reliable, scalable, and intelligent.
+> Build systems that are scalable, reliable, and data-driven — with intelligence layered on top.

 ---